Community Science for Sustainability

 Future Earth Australia is bringing this highly successful model to our region.
 By connecting with community leaders who need scientific expertise on their sustainability priorities, sourcing a team of pro-bono scientific experts to serve, and facilitating the co-design, development, and execution of the project, we will facilitate actionable science for the wellbeing of communities.

-The call for communities is now open as of 8 May 2020.
+The call for communities is now closed for our 2020 cohort.
 A call for scientists will open in mid-2020, after communities have been selected.

 If are a scientist, researcher or part of a research institution and you would like to express your interest ahead of the call, please email Eleanor at email@example.com.